cis3296f24/cis3296f24-classroom-project-project-template/README.md

 - Once this is done, navigate to terminal by clicking the magnifying glass on the right side of the menu bar, type "terminal" and enter, which will open terminal.
 - Now you need to navigate to the project.
 You can do this using the command, "cd Documents", followed by "cd 01-BestNotes" or cd and the name you chose for the cloned repository.
 - Once you have navigated to BestNotes, type "source venv/bin/activate" to activate the virtual environment.
 It should say (venv) (base) <rest of command line>
-- Now type the command "pip3 install pyside6"
+- Now type the command "pip3 install pyside6" and "pip install python-vlc" after.
 - Once the download has completed, return to IntelliJ and hit the play button to run main.py and use the application.

 Credits: Contributing on the code from [WhiteBoard](https://github.com/Shabbar10/PySide-Whiteboard)